hoehnlab/tyche/docs/source/api/tyche/evolution/operator/LeafConsciousTypeTreeOperator.rst

-   .. java:field:: Input dataInput
+   .. java:field:: Input traitNameInput

-      input object for type alignment data for the tips
+      input object for the traitName if the original tip traits are stored on the tree -- for checking ambiguity